University of Edinburgh (Scottish University)

 Scope and Contents 5 reports concerning proposals for the redevelopment of George Square by the University of Edinburgh.
 Included is the 1963 proposal for the whole of George Square, by Percy Johnson-Marshall, in his capacity as Planning Consultant to the University.
 Original photographs of scenic drawings by Alexander Duncan Bell and an architectural model, used as illustrations for this report, are included.
 Other reports are: proposals for disabled access by Percy Johnson-Marshall & Associates, and...

 Scope and Contents Set of 9 copy architectural plans and sections (62cm x 76cm), at 1:500 scale, of the proposed Arts and Social Sciences Precinct for the University of Edinburgh.
 All are stamped "draft for discussion only".
 4 are hand overlaid using large-tip felt-tip pens to show proposals for pedestrian and traffic access and circulation at different levels of the development.
 1 is similarly overlaid to show phasing information at podium level.
 There is a bird's eye view 3 dimensional view of the development....

-Found in: Edinburgh University Library Special Collections / PJM, The Percy Johnson-Marshall Collection / Percy Johnson-Marshall Associates / University of Edinburgh Comprehensive Development Area / University of Edinburgh Comprehensive Development Area / George Square redevelopment / George Square Redevelopment: faculties of Arts and Social Sciences, plans
+Found in: University of Edinburgh Library Heritage Collections / PJM, The Percy Johnson-Marshall Collection / Percy Johnson-Marshall Associates / University of Edinburgh Comprehensive Development Area / University of Edinburgh Comprehensive Development Area / George Square redevelopment / George Square Redevelopment: faculties of Arts and Social Sciences, plans

 University of Edinburgh: "An Expanding University" - exhibition of university development at Adam House, correspondence, papers and photographs, 1960-1984